tommadness/KH2Randomizer/docs/settings/index.md

 > Note that the `Level 1` option means you must choose either `Vanilla` or `Junk` rewards for Levels.

+**Randomize Level Check Slots** - Randomizes what levels have items on them, instead of using the predetermined slots.
+The number of checks remains the same.

 **Dream Weapon Matters** - At the beginning of a seed, the dream weapon you choose will determine when you get items from levels.
 When disabled, all weapons will give the same items on the same levels.